 Side Effects of Aloe Vera

 As is the case with any ingredient, Nussbaum says it's possible to have an allergic reaction to aloe vera, so she recommends testing it out first before applying it all over.
 She adds that if you have a sensitivity to it, you can experience itching or slight burning or develop rash and hives, in which case you should stop using the product immediately.

-Nussbaum also recommends using the plant for something like a DIY face mask, but because of the risk of stinging from the use of the plant, Nussbaum suggests a formulated gel product instead when dealing with a burn.
+Nussbaum also recommends using the plant for a DIY face mask, but because of the risk of stinging from the use of the plant, she suggests a formulated gel product when dealing with a burn.
 To best apply aloe vera in the instance of a burn, Nussbaum suggests taking an anti-inflammatory orally to calm the inflammation, then applying the aloe vera two to three times daily.
-"You can even put the gel in the refrigerator to get that cooling sensation and reduce the inflammation even more," Nussbaum adds.

 Nussbaum notes that refrigerating the gel before use can provide a cooling sensation that will reduce inflammation further and provide an additional soothing effect.